-Add column E to obtain the total cost or other basis of all property claimed in this schedule.
+Add column E to obtain the total cost or other basis of all property claimed in this schedule, including any attached pages.

-Line 7 - Multiply the total of column E by the rate of 8% (0.08) to arrive at the EZ investment tax credit.
+Line 7 - Multiply the total of column E by the rate of 8% (0.08) to arrive at the EZ-ITC.